 In the 21st century, work is increasingly individualised and thus corresponds to neoliberal demands.

 Artists were and are part of the „avant-garde“ of these developments.

 Starting from a contemporary Berlin co-working space, the filmmaker sets out to explore utopian forms of work.
 She talks to cultural workers who have supposedly already achieved their utopia.
 She witnesses a meeting in which attempts are made to bring the individual ideas together into a common utopia. „She works hard“ is a film about utopias of a society in which work is formed differently and distributed differently.
 An attempt to imagine ways out of precarious artistic working conditions.

 A fictional documentary on utopias that seem impossible, but have the potential to unfold if only we believed in their possibility.

-With: Paula Bulling, Hanna Bergfors and Kornelia Kugler, Konstanze Schmitt and Bini Adamczak, Markues, Noam Gorbat, Kathrin Lemcke
+With: Nino Bulling, Hanna Bergfors and Kornelia Kugler, Konstanze Schmitt and Bini Adamczak, Markues, Noam Gorbat, Kathrin Lemcke

 Director: Kathrin Lemcke